Week of 4/5/26:

 3 | Practice of the Week - PRaying Boldly

-Each day, before speaking or acting, whisper this prayer:
+Each day, before speaking or acting, whisper this breath prayer:

 “Spirit of God, fill me again.”

-Then take one small step of faith - speak encouragement, show mercy, share Christ.
+Then take one small step of faith - speak an encouraging word to someone who needs it, show mercy to someone who wrongs you, share Christ with your non-Christian neighbor.

 By week’s end, journal one moment where you sensed courage not your own.